 Cluster On Anaerobic digestion, environmental Services and NuTrients removAL

-The project is funded by the Interreg South Baltic Programme, co-funded by the European Union fund ERDF.
+The project was funded by the Interreg South Baltic Programme, co-funded by the European Union fund ERDF.